-As per the requirements of the SEA Directive, this SEA considers reasonable alternatives, which are capable of being implemented for the Proposed Material Alterations, taking into account the objectives and the geographical scope of the Alterations.
+As per the requirements of the SEA Directive, this SEA considers reasonable alternatives, which are capable of being implemented for Proposed Material Alterations MA1 to MA16, taking into account the objectives and the geographical scope of the Plan and the Alterations.

-27 Material Alterations were proposed after public display of the Proposed Variation.
+27 Material Alterations were proposed after public display of the Draft Plan.
 Proposed Material Alterations No. 1 to 16 were determined as requiring SEA.

-Proposed Material Alterations MA1 to MA16 propose various changes in land use zoning.
-There is no established planning need to zone these lands.
-The alternative for each of these Alterations is to retain the zoning as it is included within the Draft Plan.
+Proposed Material Alterations MA1 to MA16 proposed various changes in land use zoning.
+There is no established planning need to zone these lands for Proposed Material Alteration uses.
+The alternative for each of these Alterations was to retain the zoning, as it was included within the Draft Plan.

-The alternatives are arrayed on the table below.
+The alternatives for Proposed Material Alterations MA1 to MA16 are arrayed on the table below.